Countdown Timer

-The next General Election must be held by 28 January 2025, although Prime Minister Rishi Sunak expects it to be held 'in the second half' of 2024.
-Students make up 10% of the voting population, so it's vital that you vote in these elections.
+The next Local Election must be held on the 7th May 2026.
+Students make up around 10% of the voting population (11% in Winchester), so it's vital that you vote in these elections.

-To prepare for the next General Election you can:
+To prepare for the next Local Election you should:

-If you don’t have accepted photo ID, you can apply for a free Voter Authority Certificate.
+Anyone wishing to vote will need to show photo ID to vote at polling stations.
+If you don’t have accepted photo ID, you can apply for a free Voter Authority Certificate

 Can I vote in Winchester and at home?

-You will need to choose one address and vote in only that area when you're voting in:
+You will need to choose one address and vote in only that area, for:

 • UK Parliament elections